The Rolf Method of Structural Integration

 The S.I. journey begins with the Basic Ten Series— ten sessions of approximately one hour each.
 The sessions build upon each

 other as they focus on different parts of the body.
 Photographs may be taken of your posture to evaluate at the start, and to observe the progress of the sessions.
+If you have had the ten sessions before, there is no need to repeat them.
+We can start in with the advanced work.

 Then while you lie on the table, the S.I.
 Practitioner begins the fascial work.
 Applying pressure to the myofascial tissues, the Practitioner will use his hands, arms, and sometimes his elbow to carefully move the tissue.
 You are an active participant in the work, being asked to breathe into or move the part of the body being worked.